well hi there at last !

 Violets were a major emblem to the Suffragettes, and each one who was unlucky enough to go to prison would be met with her fellow workers as she left and given a posy of the flowers.

-And many of the suffragettes changed their name to Violet, or added it as a middle name.
+And many of the suffragettes changed their name to Violet, or added it, whether openly or secretly, as a middle name.

 well we made it, thanks to our trusty tablet, which is also a vintage version, but then you knew that.
 Doing it wasn't so bad, and next week it will be better!